JarleSoelie/gate_pCT/README.md

 4. Define the pencil beam and TPS plan<br />
 */gate/source/protonScanning/setPlan PlanDescriptionToGate.txt*, this file contains the spot positions and weights used to radiate the phantom.
 The one listed is for the head phantom.
 Should be changed if you are using a different phantom (See Helge E.S.
 Pettersen for a handy python script...).<br />
 */gate/source/protonScanning/setSourceDescriptionFile Source-Properties7mm.txt*, this is the source description (pencil beam properties) and contains the scanning magnets, energy, spot size, and divergence.
 The 7mm and 3mm options have been empirically found to produce a 7mm and 3mm spot size at the isocenter with the pencil beam window placed 50cm from the isocenter.
-Typically you want the 7mm beam... <br />
+Typically you want the 7mm beam...

 REMEMBER to set the correct number of protons (spot weight multiplied by the number of spots from planDescription file)!